JimTravisGoog/bigquery-reverse-geolocation/README.md

 ![pub/sub sub](images/geo_bq_pull-5.png "pub/sub pull")

-  11. Now you can start analysing the data to get some interesting insights into the data.
+11.Now you can start analysing the data to get some interesting insights into the data.
 Skip to the analysing data section ( skip the step by step deployment section)